Careers

 Marketing Internship

 Interning in the Marketing, Publicity, and Sales department of USC Press offers the unique experience of learning how the marketing side of academic publishing functions.
-Our goal is to teach our intern the importance of audience awareness, as marketing is a public-facing department.
-We talk directly to readers, interviewers, endorsers, authors, and reviewers, and it’s important to understand the language necessary for each conversation.
-Our intern will also gain experience working in a collaborative office environment.
+Our goal is to teach interns the importance of audience awareness, as marketing is a public-facing department.
+We communicate directly with readers, interviewers, endorsers, authors, and reviewers, and it’s essential to understand the language necessary for each conversation.
+Interns will also gain experience working in a collaborative office environment.
 In a small department, we rely heavily on one another, and each member of the team plays a vital role.
-We are in constant communication with one another and with other departments to ensure the daily and weekly tasks of each publishing season are completed on schedule.
-Interpersonal communication skills are a necessity for any job you will have afterwards, and we hope to give you valuable tools to carry with you long after the end of your time with us.
+We are in constant communication with each other and with other departments to ensure the daily and weekly tasks of each publishing season are completed on schedule.
+Interpersonal communication skills are a necessity for any career, and we aim to provide valuable tools that will serve interns long after their time with us.

 The marketing intern will: